-NFL Must Suspend Myles Garrett for Rest of Season After Brutal on-Field Fight
+NFL Must Suspend Myles Garrett for Rest of Season After Brutal On-Field Fight

 "It feels like we lost," Mayfield told reporters.

 The Browns did lose.
 They lost one of their best players for an undetermined amount of time.
-They certainly lost the respect of many fans and others around the league for their immature actions.
+They certainly lost the respect of many fans and others around the league.
 They lost an opportunity to bask in a quality win over a hated rival.
-They lost a lot all thanks to Garrett's actions.
+They lost a lot, all thanks to Garrett's actions.

 The NFL must send a clear message: This cannot and will not be accepted.
 The safety of the league's players comes first.
 No one is above this standard, not even one of the league's best young pass-rushers.